Intern resume...is that even a thing?

 Keywords.
 Keywords.
 Keywords.

-But that doesn't mean blatantly stuffing your college resume with them.
+But that doesn't mean blatantly stuffing your intern resume with them.
 Any HR worth his/her salt won't take more than 10 seconds to figure out if you're guilty of that - and if you are...bye bye cruel world.

 Scan the Job Description to get an idea of the keywords which are on top of the recruiter's priority list, and make sure you organically place them on your own resume for an internship.